sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+0X Apr 2009 - * Paste selection as new sheet

 07 Apr 2009 - * Tooltips for each item on the toolbox
               * "New Window" menu item to launch a new Whyteboard instance.
               * Important Windows bugfix: .wtbd drawings being "overwritten" on